 Member Question: Why is my Moto X (1st Gen.) battery taking longer to charge since the Lollipop upgrade?

-Jonathan: Pro-tips for after the Lollipop upgrade: We’ve heard some customers getting less-than-ideal battery life.
+Jonathan: Pro-tips for after the Lollipop upgrade: We’ve heard some members getting less-than-ideal battery life.
 Updating the OS from KitKat to Lollipop was a big upgrade and meant a new architecture needed on the phone.
 I won’t get too technical but unfortunately a factory reset would be the best way to go back to getting good battery life if you are seeing a huge drop in battery performance.
 When a phone goes from KitKat to Lollipop, not all your apps became optimized automatically with the update.
 Facebook and the bigger apps are probably fine but apps that take longer to update may run slower/laggier after the update.
 Do a factory reset,, don't start an automatic restore of your apps after the factory reset but manually update your apps from the Play Store and that should help improve the battery.

 Also, phones are really designed to last two years and the battery hold will go hand in hand with that.
 If your phone is still getting up to 100% but you see it lasting less throughout the day, it’s probably the battery on it’s way out.
 If it’s less than two years old you may need to use a different charger that gets up to the full 5 Volts instead of 2.5.